pixie-io/docs.px.dev/content/tutorials/08-grafana.md

 order: 8
 ---

-This tutorial will demonstrate how to use the Pixie datasource plugin to visualize data from the Pixie observability platform in Grafana.
+This tutorial will demonstrate how to use the Pixie datasource plugin to visualize data from Pixie in Grafana.

 ::: div image-xl
 <svg title='' src='grafana/grafana.png'/>